YOU ARE EXPLORING

 Indiana Behavioral Health Access Program for Youth

-More than half of young adults in the United States experience significant behavioral health problems before age 18, yet fewer than 20 percent of those who need treatment receive the care they need to thrive.
-The Indiana Behavioral Health Access Program for Youth (IN-BeHAPY) creates a platform to pursue a systematic program of research that addresses key clinical and implementation science questions for young adults experiencing behavioral health problems in the state.
+Managing the mental health needs of adolescent patients can be challenging in a busy primary care setting.
+Additionally, with more than half of young adults in the United States experiencing significant behavioral health problems before age 18, fewer than 20 percent of those who need treatment receive the care they need to thrive.